kercre123/victor/README.md

   -  Little bug fixes and tests.
 No major enhancements.
 - `actual-picovoice`
   -  Implementation of Picovoice Porcupine v1.3.0 as a wake word engine.
 The wake word in this one, by default, is "bumblebee".
 You can't implement a custom one.
 It is free and doesn't need an access key.
+- `open-source`
+  -  An attempt to replace every confidential component with something that wouldn't get me in trouble if publicized.
+W.I.P.
 - `actual-picovoice-3.0`
   -  Picovoice Porcupine v3.0.0 (latest) as a wake word engine.
 The wake word is "Hey Vector" and you can implement any custom one, but it requires a Picovoice access key.
 More details are in that branch's README.
 - `vosk`